 Serialization provides a simple yet extensible mechanism for storing objects persistently.
-The Java object type and safety properties are maintained in the serialized form and serialization only requires per-class implementation for special customization.
-Serialization is usually sufficient for applications that operate on small amounts of persistent data and where reliable storage is not an absolute requirement.
+The Java object type and safety properties are maintained in the serialized form and serialization requires only per-class implementation for special customization.
+Serialization is usually sufficient for applications that operate on small amounts of persistent data and for which reliable storage is not an absolute requirement.